-Director Prasobh Vijayan’s Indian regional (Malayalam language) survival thriller “Lilli” is bloody, visceral and unconventional, painting an unsurpassable power of woman.
+Director Prasobh Vijayan’s Indian regional (Malayalam language) survival thriller “Lilli” is bloody, visceral, and unconventional, painting an unsurpassable power of women.

 While the script here is not that strong, the makers very wisely used their resources in creating an atmosphere where a character can emerge to the point of realism.
 While lately, we have watched many survival thrillers, including the likes of A Quite Place and Bird Box, we can justly say that even a film like “Lilli” flourishes in its given surroundings.

-Nevertheless, the idea to experiment with something sort of human nature and to what extent one can go to emerge with the survival instinct, makes it interesting.
-“Lilli” shines in bringing in a vulnerable yet a powerful woman character.
+Nevertheless, the idea to experiment with something sort of human nature and to what extent one can go to emerge with the survival instinct makes it interesting.
+“Lilli” shines in bringing in a vulnerable yet powerful woman character.